 - The completed project must include a public sharing component.

-- Organizational anniversary events
+- Organizational anniversary projects or events

-- Capital projects or purchases
+- Fundraising projects or events

 - Professional development